documentation-platform/documentation-platform-backend/docs/deploy.md

 4. **Configure GitHub Secrets**:
    In your GitHub repository settings, add these secrets:
-    - `EC2_SSH_PRIVATE_KEY`: The private key for SSH access
+    - `VM_SSH_PRIVATE_KEY`: The private key for SSH access
-    - `EC2_HOST`: Public DNS or IP of your EC2 instance
+    - `VM_HOST`: Public DNS or IP of your instance
-    - `EC2_USER`: Username for SSH (usually 'ec2-user' for Amazon Linux)
+    - `VM_USER`: Username for SSH access
-    - `API_ENDPOINT`: The port your application runs on
+    - `API_URL`: The url of your API.
+This is used to check if the deployment was successful

 5. **Push to Main Branch or Run Manually**:
     - ```sudo docker compose -f compose.prod.yaml up --build```

-6. **Domain Configuration (Optional)**:
-    - Use Route 53 to point your domain to the EC2 instance

-7. **Monitoring Setup (Recommended)**:
-    - Use AWS CloudWatch for monitoring and alerts

 ## Best Practices

-- Secure your EC2 instance and keep GitHub secrets safe
+- Secure your instance and keep GitHub secrets safe
-- Follow AWS best practices for production deployments
+- Follow best practices for production deployments
 - Consider setting up staging environments
 - Implement comprehensive testing before production deployment